amarmishra/OMDB/README.md

 Page 1: Main Page()

-Poster images of moveies of different size
+Poster images of movies of different size.
+Raw data is always a challengs for frontend development.
+For asthetics purpose it's better to keep movie-cards of common height rather than to resize then based on the content(different image dimensions)

 Page 2: